microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 ```

 Optimal layouts are opaque implementation specific layouts, the D3D call
-`CooperativeVectorConvertMatrix` can be used to convert the *Matrix* to an
+`ConvertLinearAlgebraMatrix` can be used to convert the *Matrix* to an
 optimal layout.
 Row-Major and Column-Major layouts are also supported.